mardiros/blacksmith/docs/source/user/request_serialization.rst

 .. important::

-   If a request receive a ``Content-Type`` that is not handled by anyu serializer, an runtime exception ``UnregisteredContentTypeException`` will be raised during the serialization.
+   If a request receive a ``Content-Type`` that is not handled by any serializer, an runtime exception ``UnregisteredContentTypeException`` will be raised during the serialization.

+You can also not that the serializer implement a :meth:`blacksmith.AbstractHttpBodySerializer.deserialize` method to handle response.

+If you request is talking to a specific request body, there is chance that the API respond in its own format too, this is where the :meth:`blacksmith.AbstractHttpBodySerializer.deserialize` will be consumed.